Units are asked to update and submit their list of drivers annually to the Risk Management and Insurance Office to ensure accurate records.

 Property in transit

-Items used to conduct research can be insured while in transit by accessing the MISCELLANEOUS PROPERTY INSURANCE COVERAGE REQUEST FORM or by contacting supportrisk [dot] insurance [at] mcgill [dot] ca (Risk Management and Insurance) (514) 398-6251.
+Items used to conduct research can be insured while in transit by accessing the Miscellaneous Property Insurance Form, by contacting supportrisk [dot] insurance [at] mcgill [dot] ca (Risk Management and Insurance) (514) 398-6251.
 Deductibles apply for all losses.

 Information can be reported by using the Joint Report of Auto Accident, or by phone, fax, email or interunit mail, depending on its urgency.
 Accident reporting has been outlined in detail in the MCGILL PURCHASING POLICIES AND PROCEDURES GUIDELINES REGARDING MCGILL VEHICLES Please consult this document for specific instructions regarding automobile accident reporting.
 However, as a summary, the following guidelines apply: